 Black Mollies

 Black Mollies are easy to find in the aquarium trade and make an excellent addition to most tropical tanks.
-Out of all Mollies, Poecilia sphenops are the best and do a brilliant job cleaning up excess algae.
+Poecilia sphenops are the best and do a brilliant job cleaning up excess algae.

 Bristlenose